-A General Probate Conservatorship (Probate Code § 1800, et seq.) is for adults who are unable to provide for their personal needs due to physical injury, advanced age, dementia, or other conditions rendering them incapable of caring for themselves or making them subject to undue influence.
+A General Probate Conservatorship (Probate Code § 1800, et seq.) is for adults who are unable to provide for their personal needs due to physical injury, advanced age, major neurocognitive disorder, or other conditions rendering them incapable of caring for themselves or making them subject to undue influence.

 Once the Petition for Appointment of Conservator has been filed, the clerk will set the matter for hearing.
 The hearing will be set approximately 30 days from the date of filing.

 A Limited Conservatorship (Probate Code § 1827.5, 1828.5, 2351.5) is for a person who is developmentally disabled.
 In this type of conservatorship, the powers of the Conservator are limited so that the disabled person may live as independently as possible.

 If the filing party feels there is an emergency regarding an adult's wellbeing, a petition to appoint a temporary Conservator can be filed.
 A petition to appoint a temporary Conservator can be filed at the same time or after the petition for the appointment of a general conservatorship.
 A Petition for Appointment of a Temporary Conservator is submitted to the judge on an ex parte basis.
 The petitioner will have no opportunity to speak directly with the judge.
 It is important that all information supporting the need for emergency orders be contained in the application for temporary conservatorship, including copies of all relevant medical, police, or Adult Protective Services reports.